jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

   - Use [Capacity Metrics in the Fabric Admin Portal](https://learn.microsoft.com/en-us/fabric/enterprise/capacity-metrics) to monitor usage and performance
   - Set up alerts for high usage or performance issues to proactively manage capacity resources

-The boal is to for the capacity to be less than 80% utilized but to not be underutilized either.
+The goal is to for the capacity to be less than 80% utilized but to not be underutilized either.

-Check the [Fabric Roadmap](https://roadmap.fabric.microsoft.com/?product=administration%2Cgovernanceandsecurity) frequently for upcoming features that may impact capacity design and management, such as new Fabric capacity overage billing, due for public preview in Q1 2026.
+Check the [Fabric Roadmap](https://roadmap.fabric.microsoft.com/?product=administration%2Cgovernanceandsecurity) frequently for upcoming features that may impact capacity management, such as Fabric capacity overage billing, due for public preview in Q1 2026.

 ## Workspace Design Considerations
 Workspaces in Microsoft Fabric are logical containers for organizing and managing your data, analytics, and AI assets.
 They provide a way to group related items together, control access and permissions, and facilitate collaboration among team members.
 When designing workspaces, consider the following:

 - Workspaces can easily be moved between capacities **in the same region**
   - So even though you may start with a single capacity, consider organizing your workloads into workspaces that may benefit from running on a new capacity in the future.
 A great example is having reports and semantic models in separate workspaces, both for performance, security, and data governance
+  - If you need to support multi-regions, you will need separate capacities and workspaces in each region.
+You cannot simply move a workspace to a capacity in a different region - you would need to recreate the workspace and its contents in the new region
 - Limit access to given workspaces
   - Use Power BI Apps to share reports and dashboards without giving them access to the workspace itself
   - Assign item level access to Fabric items such as a Lakehouse or Semantic model rather than giving access to the entire workspace